ND - some blood

 For myself, I also have a strong appreciation for manual safeties, but I practice enough with manual safeties that using them is automatic.
 I don't even put thought into operating them.

-NRA Benefactor Life, TSRA Defender Life, Gun Owners of America Life Member, VCDL Member
+JOIN NRA TODAY!, NRA Benefactor Life, TSRA Defender Life, Gun Owners of America Life, SAF, VCDL Member